 The official Berlin Wall Memorial site

-Other, smaller sections can be found around Potsdamer Platz
+Other, smaller sections can be found on Potsdamer Platz

-, Invaliedenfriedhof, Bornholmer Straße, Nieder-kirchner Straße and Zimmerstraße near Checkpoint Charlie
+, at Invaliedenfriedhof, Bornholmer Straße, Nieder-kirchner Straße and at Zimmerstraße near Checkpoint Charlie